CamiloJr/unity-playbox/README.md

 # PlayBox for Unity

-Physical control system for the Unity Editor, designed for Virtual Reality development and testing.
+Physical control system for the Unity Editor, designed for eXtended Reality development and testing.

 ---